 See – The Early Years

-In 2019 the following article was put together by Elaine Gathercole of Welburn SMBC History2
+In 2019 another article was put together by Elaine Gathercole of Welburn SMBC.
+See – History2

 Pre 1993 – There is precious little documentation from the early years of Short Mat Bowling in our county and one has to rely on the recollections of several of the original “short-matters” (see above).
 They seem to be in accord that sometime in the mid 1980’s there was an initiative to promote the game as an ideal one for village halls across our predominantly rural county.
 Initially this involved Jim Rose of mat makers Regalgrene and the local Parish Council Associations who organised several demonstrations of the game in various locations across a wide area of the county.